UrbanCompass/bazel/site/docs/tutorial/java.md

 EOF
 {% endhighlight %}

-Bazel figures out what to build by looking for files named `BUILD` in your workspace, so we'll create a `BUILD` file in the `~/gitroot/my-project` directory.
-Add the following lines to this BUILD file:
+Bazel figures out what to build by looking for files named `UCBUILD` in your workspace, so we'll create a `UCBUILD` file in the `~/gitroot/my-project` directory.
+Add the following lines to this UCBUILD file:

 {% highlight python %}
-# ~/gitroot/my-project/BUILD
+# ~/gitroot/my-project/UCBUILD
 java_binary(
     name = "my-runner",
     srcs = glob(["**/*.java"]),